We created a new website and branding for our own not-for-profit project – an open device lab serving the local app and web developer community.

 Longbridge Device Lab was established by Ballyhoo in late 2014 to assist in the testing of websites and applications across varying mobile and desktop devices.
-Longbridge Device Lab provides free access to an assortment of smartphones and tablets to allow the local creative community to physically test their developments on a range of different screen resolutions, operating systems and hardware specifications.
+Longbridge Device Lab provided free access to an assortment of smartphones and tablets to allow the local creative community to physically test their responsive websites and app development on a range of different screen resolutions, operating systems and hardware specifications.

 Longbridgedevicelab.co.uk was created to provide information about the service as well as to provide a booking system to allow visitors to easily arrange appointments to use the facility.
 Information about the devices available also needed to be displayed as well as accurate and detailed location information.

 Given our affiliation with Longbridge (Ballyhoo has been based here since 2012) and association with the growing community of tech businesses within our home at the Innovation Centre, we wanted the branding for Longbridge Device Lab to represent an organisation at the forefront of today’s technology but be reminiscent of the region’s roots.